Building Blocks for Sustainable Communities

 - Land Use Strategies to Protect Water Quality: Helps local governments examine land use approaches to green infrastructure that manage stormwater.

 - Neighborhood Planning for Healthy Aging: Explores the role of supportive neighborhood design in creating great places for aging residents.

 - Parking Audit: Evaluates local parking policies and offers advice on parking management strategies, drawing from successful strategies in other communities.

-- Planning Bikeshare Programs: Provides a framework to explore establishing or expanding a bikeshare program in a community.
+- Bikeshare Planning: Provides a framework to explore establishing a bikeshare program in a community.

 - Preferred Growth Areas: Offers a process for communities to review values, opportunities, tools, and constraints to determine the most environmentally beneficial locations for growth.

 - Smart Growth Guidelines for Sustainable Design and Development: Helps the community understand the key principles and decisions at the location, site, and building levels that can result in a more sustainable plan or development proposal.

 - Supporting Equitable Development: Helps communities evaluate their needs around equitable development and identify strategies to manage neighborhood change and support community goals around housing, culture, and local businesses.

 - Sustainable Land Use Code Audit: Evaluates local land use codes, including zoning and subdivision regulations, for opportunities to incorporate community sustainability goals, remove barriers, and create incentives.

 - Sustainability Strategies for Small Cities and Rural Areas: Offers a menu of quick fixes that rural and small-town governments can make to their zoning codes and planning documents to protect community character and quality of life.
 This tool used to be called "Smart Growth Zoning Codes for Small Cities and Rural Areas."